Joanne Tatham & Tom O’Sullivan: Oh we will, we will, will we

-Oh we will, we will, will we is a Studio Voltaire commission by Joanne Tatham & Tom O’Sullivan.
-There are two parts to this project; a large-scale sculptural installation and a body of associated research activity that will be launched at a public event during the show.
+Oh we will, we will, will we by Joanne Tatham & Tom O’Sullivan was two-part commission, comprising a large-scale sculptural installation and a body of associated research activity, which was launched at a public event during the show.

 For Tatham & O’Sullivan, each exhibition is a scenario in which to re-configure the boundaries of their collaborative practice as well as the parameters of art.
 Their project HK used the slogan “Heroin Kills” and re-presented it both as six-metre high black letters and as an 18 carat gold necklace.
 The Slapstick Mystics with Sticks has been a play performed occasionally by an amateur dramatic troupe and also a short novella.
 Working within the traditions of conceptual art, Tatham & O’Sullivan’s work creates and temporarily inhabits specific narrative or thematic spaces.
 Through the use and re-use of diverse forms and approaches their works create situations far beyond the sum of their parts; an intangible spectacle where clear meaning is not on offer and the viewer is made to feel complicit.

-Oh we will, we will, will we will provides an opportunity for the artists to frame and re-present their characteristic signs and symbols by using and re-combining elements of past pieces, re-appropriating their own work, creating another system of meaning or thinking about meaning.
-To supplement this work, taking place sideways of the main exhibition, Tatham & O’Sullivan will undertake a series of research activities in collaboration with Fiona Jardine.
-Although open-ended and without a determined outcome, the focus will be on expanding the mythic potential of the signs that their work has previously explored.
+Oh we will, we will, will we was an opportunity for the artists to frame and re-present their characteristic signs and symbols by using and re-combining elements of past pieces, re-appropriating their own work, creating another system of meaning or thinking about meaning.
+To supplement this work, taking place sideways of the main exhibition, Tatham & O’Sullivan also undertook a series of research activities in collaboration with Fiona Jardine.
+Although open-ended and without a determined outcome, the focus was on expanding the mythic potential of the signs that their work had previously explored.

 Supported by Arts Council England, London and The Henry Moore Foundation.
 With kind assistance from Lambeth Arts and Furnival Press.